 Use a program to gather the individual antenna SEFDs and produce the effective SEFD of the phased array (does not account for real-time phasing errors, but can include various known losses, e.g. 2-bit quantization loss etc.).
 The assembly is currently done in the AIPS task VLAMP, which reads the interferometer visibilities (see its help file).
 The calibration assembly should account for the following steps.
 The individual spw must be gain-adjusted at the 2-bit re-quantizers (or 4-bit etc.) to optimally drive the last sampler before VDIF output is produced.
 If this is done, then the TelCal output amplitude is proportional to the SNR of each antenna in that spw.
-Optimal weighting of antennas in the summed-array is then to weight them by SNR, i.e., the amplitude in addition to delay and phase are used.
+Optimal weighting of antennas in the summed-array is then to weight them by SNR2, i.e., the amplitude in addition to delay and phase are used and applied in real time (as described in section 5.3).
 We do not yet do this on the VLA, we just sum with equal weight, which is sufficient for most initial tests, since antennas are nominally identical.
 But, if an antenna goes dead or weak, it just adds noise, so using the optimal weight would protect against that.
 Thus, the weight should be recorded, in addition to the upstream Requantizer gains, as already covered in Section 5.2.